Safo-Samson/Data-Analysis-with-Python/README.md

 # Data-Analysis-with-Python
-This repository contains a coursework I did in my first year on Data analysis.
-The original file in which the analysis of data is called RAW_DATA in the repository.

 This repository is about Data analysis with Python using libraries such as Pandas, Matplotlib, Seaborn, and NumPy to analysis prices of properties in given areas to predict future prices.

+* The original file in which the analysis of data is called RAW_DATA in the repository.

 By leveraging Pandas, we can efficiently load, clean, and manipulate datasets, ensuring data integrity.